spiral/docs/components/translator.md

 # Translator
-Spiral Translator component provides ability to create, fetch and manage your application translation and localization.
-Generic principle of translator is to organize set of strings to be translated or localized into one common storage file called "string bundle".
+Spiral Translator component provides ability to create, fetch and manage your application translation text.
+Generic principle of translator is to organize set of strings to be translated into one common storage file called "string bundle".
 In addtion to that, spiral framework provides set of tools which can simplify development process and exclude step of registering string in bundle files manually.

 ## TranslatorInterface
 You can always retrieve instance of Translator component using either `TranslatorInterface` dependency or short binding "i18n", let's check `TranslatorInterface` source to see what methods are available for us: